How to Add Chat Messaging to Your Laravel App

 Luckily for us, Laravel provides a single command that allows us to quickly scaffold all of the routes and views we'll need for authentication; add authentication to the app by running:

-$ php artisan ui vue --auth
+composer require laravel/ui php artisan ui vue --auth

-If you refresh the app again, you will see that login and register links are now available!
+If you refresh the app again, you will see that Login and Register links are now available!

 Creating Users